 Both types of vehicle listed below must display a numbered 'council licence plate' on the back, and inside the car.

-Either black and white cars or London style taxis.
+Any type or style of vehicle, including London style taxis.
 They may be booked in advance, stopped in the street or hired from a rank, they must also have a sign on the roof saying 'taxi' or 'for hire', a fare meter inside the cab and a chart showing fares.

 Private Hire Vehicles